-4 LGBTQ Family-Building Questions to send to HR
+4 Essential Questions to Ask HR

 - Is there a fertility benefit offered at this company?
 If the answer is yes, what treatments and testing are covered?
 Does this benefit apply to all employees equally, regardless of gender or sexual orientation?

 - Are there many in-network fertility clinics to choose from?
-If yes, do any of those clinics tailor programs or services to the specific needs of the LGBTQ community?
+If yes, do any of those clinics tailor programs or services to the specific needs of the LGBTQ+ community?

-- Are reimbursements offered to all employees for procedures that are typically not covered by insurance -- such as IUI or surrogacy?
+- Are reimbursements offered to all employees for procedures that are typically not covered by insurance, such as IUI or surrogacy?

 - Are there any exclusions to our fertility/family-building policies that I should be aware of?